RobBagby/dcos-primer/deploy-web-and-private-webapi.md

 ## Scenario
 ![No Services Deployed](https://raw.githubusercontent.com/robbagby/dcos-primer/master/images/web-webapi-scenario.jpg)

 As you can see from the image above, we still have a simple web app that is publicly accessible.
 This app calls another simple web app that acts as a web api.
 The web api is not publicly accessible.
 The picture does not depict it, but the web app will be sitting behind a load balancer that exposes the service publicly.
-The web api sits behind a private load balancer.
+The web api sits behind an internal load balancer.

-The web app and web api apps will be a very simple php apps that simply exposes the host name.
+The web app and web api apps will be a very simple php apps that simply expose the host name.
 The web app will call the web api and will expose the hostname of both the api and the web.
 This should adequately illustrate that both services are being load balanced.

-We will not be building the docker images in this section.
-You are welcome to, if you like, following the guidance set out in the previous section.
-The Dockerfiles are included in this repo.
-We will be using the images that I have published to my Docker Hub account.

 During this section, we will be performing the following functions:
 - Deploy the web container into our DC/OS cluster